GoodforGod/dummymaker/README.md

 Annotations used as markers on top of other annotations, which will be used to annotate fields in the end.
 This annotations takes *IGenerator*/*IComplexGenerator* as a input when building top level annotation.
 Check guide below for example.

+### **Auto Annotation**

+Use just *GenAuto* annotation on top of your class and library will automatically try to find suitable generators for your Dummy fields.
+Annotation provides just single embedded depth support.

+As simple as it can be.
+Magic.

 ### **Collection Annotations**

 Collection annotations like: **GenList, GenSet, GenMap** used to populate fields with such types.